gcobb321/icloud3_v3_docs/docs/chapters/2_event-log.md

-# Event Log  <!-- {docsify-ignore} -->
+# Event Log  {docsify-ignore}

 The Event Log is a Lovelace custom card that shows past and current activity related to tracking a device.
 This includes:

 - Startup configuration.
-- Device information for Family Sharing, Find-my-Friends and Mobile App devices and entities.
+- Device information for Family Sharing and Mobile App devices and entities.
 - Tracking results including zone, travel time and distance data.
 - Error messages, problems and location data issues.
 - Detail tracking monitors that show what is going on under the covers, how location data from the iCloud Location Services and the Mobile App is analyzed and processed.